ueisele/kafka-images/connect/README.md

 The Kafka Connect Docker image is based on [ueisele/apache-kafka-connect-base](https://hub.docker.com/repository/docker/ueisele/apache-kafka-connect-base).
 It has the Confluent Hub Cli, as well as additional Kafka Connect plugins pre-installed.

+The image contains an [OpenTelemetry JavaAgent](https://opentelemetry.io/docs/instrumentation/java/automatic/).
+In the default configuration, this exports metrics via a [Prometheus](https://prometheus.io/) endpoint on port _9464_.

 The Docker images are available on DockerHub repository [ueisele/apache-kafka-connect](https://hub.docker.com/repository/docker/ueisele/apache-kafka-connect), and the source files for the images are available on GitHub repository [ueisele/kafka-images](https://github.com/ueisele/kafka-images).

 ## Most Recent Tags